mmrl/dl/README.md

 ## Quick start - Running the container

-To launch the image with GPU support and mounting the present working directory in the container type:
+To launch the image with GPU support and mount the present working directory in the container type:

     $ docker run --runtime=nvidia -it --rm -v $(pwd):/data mmrl/dl